enomis101/GraphGame/README.md

 # TODO:
-- Add a way to delete nodes
+- Add a way to delete and move nodes
 - Add a button to save the graph only when needed
 - Improve UI
 - Add Command Tutorial box